rust-community/foss-events-planner/README.md

 Additionally, the planner gives additional documentation for general subjects (budgeting, accessibility strategy, CFP, etc.).

+This project is intended to be collaborative, see [Contribution](#Contribution) for details.

 ## Cards

 Features take the form of **cards**.
 Each card holds some basic information: